 Refeeding syndrome appears when food is introduced too quickly after a period of malnourishment.
 Shifts in electrolyte levels can cause serious complications, including seizures, heart failure, and comas.
 In some cases, refeeding syndrome can be fatal.

 People who are malnourished are at risk.
-Certain conditions, such as anorexia nervosa or chronic alcoholism, can increase risk.
+Certain conditions, such as anorexia nervosa or chronic alcohol use disorder, can increase risk.

 Complications of refeeding syndrome can be prevented by electrolyte infusions and a slower refeeding regimen.
-When at-risk individuals are identified early, treatments are likely to succeed.
+When individuals who are at risk are identified early, treatments are likely to succeed.

 Increasing awareness and using screening programs to identify those at risk of developing refeeding syndrome are the next steps in improving the outlook.